Your Guide to Caravan Hot Water SystemsCaravan & Camping Products

 Another downside is that caravan hot water systems running on gas tend to cause condensation and need to be externally vented.

-Remember – gas and electrical hot water systems always need to be installed and serviced by professionals.
+Remember – electrical and gas hot water systems always need to be installed and serviced by professionals.

 Portable caravan hot water systems

-Everything comes with a portable option these days, even caravan hot water systems!
-Portable gas/electric hot water systems have rechargeable lithium-ion batteries that can be charged on the move.
+Portable gas/electric hot water systems have rechargeable lithium-ion batteries that can be charged on the go.
 They are great for washing, cooking, cleaning and showering – but you must be outside the caravan.
-So, if you’re planning lots of off-roading and are happy showering in the Aussie bush, this is the system for you.
+So, if you’re planning lots of off-roading and are happy showering in the Aussie bush, this is the water system for you.

 Instant caravan hot water systems